rfcx-espol/rfcx-espol-server/README.md

 Views and Controllers:

--	StationView (Home) used StationController:
+-	StationView used StationController:
 Create, delete, edit one station.
+Home View is in Pages/_Layuot & Pages/Index.
 -	Audios used DownloadController:
 Find and download audios in file .zip